mmahdigh/covid-risk/README.md

 # Covid Event Risk Calculator

+<b> THIS TOOL IS NOT LONGER MAINTAINED AND UPDATED WITH NEW DATA. </b>

 Available at: https://mmahdigh.github.io/covid-risk/

 It's very likely that there's an indoor event or party you don't want to miss